Amark18/notify_mi/README.md

 ```

 #### Special Thanks:
 [Alfredo Sequeida](https://github.com/AlfredoSequeida) for writing a detailed [article](https://www.alfredosequeida.com/blog/how-to-send-text-messages-for-free-using-python-use-python-to-send-text-messages-via-email/) and for making a great [video](https://www.youtube.com/watch?v=4-ysecoraKo&t=2s) that went step by step on how to send text messages using python.
 It was very useful for one of my projects so I am adding to what he did so that other people can find it useful.

+Alfredo also made a package named [etext](https://github.com/AlfredoSequeida/etext) so check that out!